 The 3.7% increase in sales was attributable to price increases of 8.2%, partially offset by volume declines, net of favorable product mix shifts, of 4.5%.
 The acquisition of Royal Cake Company accounted for 1.3% of the total sales increase.
 The increase in branded retail sales was primarily the result of favorable pricing and positive mix shifts, partially offset by volume declines.
 The decrease in store branded retail sales was due to decreased volume, partially offset by increased pricing.
 The increase in foodservice and other sales, which include contract production and vending, was due to favorable pricing and product mix shifts, partially offset by volume declines.
 The decrease in volume was due to Flowers Specialty experiencing a decline in contract snack cake sales, as expected.
-The company does not expect further declines in contract snack cake sales during fiscal 2007.
 During the first quarter of fiscal 2005, Flowers Specialty began producing a new product for a foodservice customer.
 Sales of this product decreased approximately \$1.7 million year over year due to strong sales promotion by the foodservice customer during the initial product introduction in 2005.
 However, sales of this product escalated during the fourth quarter of fiscal 2006 increasing \$1.1 million as compared to the fourth quarter of fiscal 2005.
-The company can not guarantee that sales of this product during fiscal 2007 will continue at levels achieved during the fourth quarter of fiscal 2006.